Benjamin H. Barton

 Benjamin H. Barton is an American legal scholar and the Helen and Charles Lockett Distinguished Professor of Law at the University of Tennessee.

+Education

 Barton graduated with honors from Haverford College in 1991 and received his J.D. from the University of Michigan Law School in 1996.

+He won the 2010 LSAC Philip D. Shelton Award for outstanding research in legal education.
+In 2014-15 he received a Fulbright Award to teach comparative law at the University of Ljubljana in Slovenia.
 His research has been featured in USA Today, TIME Magazine, and the ABA Journal.

+Personal life

+Barton is married to American politician and Mayor of Knoxville Indya Kincannon.